hitorilabs/navi/README.md

 CPU | AMD EPYC 7302P 16 cores 3.0GHz 155W | 1 | 195.91

 **Total**: 4,997.89 CAD

+EDIT: DO NOT BUY THE P+ MODEL FOR YOUR PSU, BUY A T2 (SEE 2023/11/10)

 Review on pricing:
 - RAM - $60 for a single 16GB stick is robbery, but I couldn't find any 1Rx4 memory on ebay